top of page

 Two Autumns Chapbook Editor

 HPNC invites a distinguished poet to serve as the editor of the Two Autumns chapbook each year.
 The editor contacts each of the readers early in the year and coordinates the submission of material to the editor.
 The editor generally asks each poet for a significant number of poems (50 or more) from which to select the twelve that will be included in the chapbook.
-The editor also writes an introduction to the book and works with the chapbook producer on the layout and printing of the book.
+The editor also writes an introduction to the book.
+Depending on the technical capabilities and interest of the editor, they may also do the production work on the book.
+If someone else produces the book (see job description below), the editor works closely with that person to make sure they have everything they need to have the books printed on time for the Two Autumns reading.
 The editor may also be asked to serve as the emcee of the event, but another volunteer may fill this position if the editor declines.

 Two Autumns Chapbook Producer

 The producer of the Two Autumns chapbook works closely with the editor on the timing and design of the chapbook.
-The producer also obtains estimates from printers for printing approximately 125 copies of the chapbook (the precise number to be determined in consultation with the other officers after tallying the number of preorders) and is responsible for bringing the finished books to the Two Autumns reading.
+The producer also obtains estimates from printers for printing approximately 150-200 copies of the chapbook (the precise number to be determined in consultation with the other officers after tallying the number of preorders).
+In 2020 we began sending one copy of the Two Autumns chapbook to every paid member.
 The producer consults with the HPNC officers about setting the sale price for the book, which is generally about $10 per copy.
-The Two Autumns readers are each given two free copies of the chapbook as well as a discounted price on pre-orders of additional copies.
-Copies not pre-ordered would be available on the day of the event and afterwards at full price.
-The chapbook producer should also plan to help sell the books at the event.
+The Two Autumns readers are each given two free copies of the chapbook as well as a discounted price (often around $8 per copy depending on the print costs) on pre-orders of additional copies.
+Copies not pre-ordered would be available afterwards at full price.
+The chapbook producer is responsible for doing the initial mailing (one copy to each member, two copies plus pre-ordered copies to each reader, and review copies to journals and contest coordinators).
+The rest of the books need to be sent to the HPNC bookseller for later sales.

 bottom of page